muxinc/Mux-React-Activity/README.md

 # Mux + React 19.2

-React 19.2 is a powerful library for building user interfaces.
+React 19.2 is a powerful upgrade to React.
 It provides a wide range of features and tools to help developers create high-quality, scalable, and maintainable applications.
 There are a ton of new features in this version of React that make user experiences really smooth.

 ## Activity Component